david-dome9/cloud-bots/docs/Bots.md

 What it does: Snapshots the EBS volumes on an instance
 Usage: AUTO: ec2_create_snapshot
 Notes: The snapshot description will show that it was created by CloudBots and the rule that failed that triggered the bot.
 Also, the snapshot will be tagged with a key of "source_instance_id" and a value with the instance id from the source instance.
-Limitations: This will not work on Instance Store volumes.
-Only EBS
+Limitations: This will not work on Instance Store volumes, only on EBS

 ## ec2_release_eips
 What it does: Disassociates and releases all EIPs on an instance